Everything You Always Wanted to Know About Generalization of Proof Obligations in PDR: Experimental Results

-\paragraph{Full Reverse PDR runs, execution times} In the case of Reverse PDR, the structural generalization method outperforms both \emph{MaxQBF} and \emph{greedy QBF} in terms of overall execution times.
-The structural method even completely dominates \emph{greedy QBF}.
-This can be explained by the large effort invested by the stronger generalization methods.
-Though there exist some benchmarks where \emph{MaxQBF$^{free}$} performs better than the structural approach.
-On two of them the structural approach even runs into timeout.
-For a more detailed comparison of execution times, we refer to Fig.~\ref{fig:1517maxqbfvsrevpostruct} in Appendix~\ref{app:RPDR}.
-Table \ref{tab:genratiorev} shows the percentage of execution time used by the respective generalization approach.
+In the case of Reverse PDR, the structural generalization method outperforms both \emph{MaxQBF} and \emph{greedy QBF} in terms of \changescs{solved instances.} The structural method even completely dominates \emph{greedy QBF}.
+This can be explained by the large \changescs{computational} effort invested by the stronger generalization methods.
+Though there exist some benchmarks where \emph{MaxQBF$^{free}$} performs better than the structural approach. \changescs{Two of them cannot even be solved within the timeout using the structural approach.} For a more detailed comparison of execution times, we refer to Fig.~\ref{fig:1517maxqbfvsrevpostruct}.

-\paragraph{Full Reverse PDR runs, PO reduction ratios} We obtain the best reduction ratios by \emph{MaxQBF}$^{fix}$ and \emph{greedy QBF} with both $12.8\,\%$ followed by \emph{MaxQBF}$^{free}$ with $11.4\,\%$ and the structural method with $8.6\,\%$.
-We note that reduction ratios with Reverse PDR are significantly smaller than with original PDR.
+\paragraph{Full Reverse PDR runs, execution times and PO reduction ratios} \changescs{Table~\ref{tab:genratiorev} shows the average fractions of the overall execution times used by the respective generalization approaches as well as their reduction ratios.
+The structural approach has the smallest reduction ratios, but (as expected) it requires much less runtime than the QBF / MaxQBF based methods.} We note that reduction ratios with Reverse PDR are \changescs{in general} significantly smaller than with original PDR.
 This can be explained by the limitations of left-unique transition relations (see Sect.~\ref{sec:specrev}).